Justin-Insight/client-training/src/pages/sasrail.md

 3. As soon as you make a change, you will see the save button in the top right corner activate.
 Click "Save" to publish your changes to the website, or continue to other pages that you need to edit.
 Your changes will be bulk saved and you can publish all changes together.

 ### Managing Social Media

+Note: This is not currently used on this website.

 1. Navigate to Data > Site Settings.
 2. Your website is preconfigured with options for Facebook, Instagram, Twitter, LinkedIn, and YouTube.